Category Archives: News

 • Apply dormant oil spray to fruit trees.

-• Pests to watch for: Asparagus beetle, aphids, birds, cabbage worms, corn earworm, cutworms, deer, rabbits, squash vine borer, and tomato hornworm.
+• Pests to watch for: Asparagus beetle, aphids, cabbage worms, corn borer, corn earworm, cutworms, Japanese beetles, and tomato hornworm.

 • Here are some more UMD’s HGIC Garden Tips.